-The group was initiated in 1981 by Bruno W, after several Punk-activities (a.o. production of the first Swiss-Punk LP).
-As a typical postpunk band mittageisen developed their individual music style and became thereby one of the earliest darkwave band.
+The group was initiated in 1981 by Bruno W, after several ‘Punk-activities’ (a.o. articles for fanzines, production of the first Swiss-Punk LP).
+As a typical postpunk band mittageisen developed their individual music style (based on analogue synthesizer, coupled with drum machine & bass amplifier, plus guitar and bass guitar) and became one of the first darkwave band.

 Siouxsie and the Banshees published 1979 the single ‘metal postcard / mittageisen’, which they dedicated to John Heartfield.

-After last recording sessions in 1986 the band split up.
-Bruno W published some years later under the name mittageisen v2 the single ‘geld – arbeit / money – work’, which was published in two editions with different versions.
+After some concerts – among others with bands like Liliput, The Vyllies, Propaganda – and last demo recordings the band split up in 1986.
+Bruno W published some years later under the name mittageisen v2 (mev2) the single ‘geld – arbeit’ (money – work), which was published in two editions with different versions.
 On the second edition he worked together with Marco Repetto, a member of the famous NDW-band GRAUZONE, Techno and Ambient DJ, musician and producer.

 A comprehensive insight into the musical work of mittageisen offers the double CD mittageisen 1981-1986 remastered, with 19 digital remastered tracks (including 6 previously unreleased) and a 24-page booklet.